-Courses for approximately ten to 35 people, held in a more intimate setting than → lectures.
-Meaning they can be more interactive.
+Courses for approximately 10 to 35 people, held in a more intimate setting than → lectures, meaning they can be more interactive.

 The central executive body at a university responsible for making decisions on all matters concerning the university, i.e. research, teaching and studies.

 The number of → semesters you’ll normally need to complete a study programme.
 Intended merely for orientation, this period might be exceeded for various reasons or circumstances.
-Among others, it determines the duration of your→ BAföG entitlement.
+Among other things, it determines the duration of your→ BAföG entitlement.

 German: studentische Hilfskraft

 Students employed by the university, usually by → professors who hold a → chair.
 They assist with research or help them to prepare classes, for example.
-They can also work in libraries, computer pools or on research projects, though.
+They can also work in libraries, computer pools or on research projects.

 Student assistants have not obtained an academic degree yet.
 When they have, they are known as → research assistants.